 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
-This contagious disease outbreak, which has continued to spread, has adversely affected workforces, economies, and financial markets globally, leading to an economic downturn.
-The outbreak of the COVID-19 pandemic may result in impacts to the Corporation's on-going exploration plans and activities in 2023.
+This contagious disease outbreak adversely affected workforces, economies, and financial markets globally, leading to an economic downturn.
+The COVID-19 pandemic may result in impacts to the Corporation's on-going exploration plans and activities in 2023.
 The Corporation is focused on the health and well-being of its workers and the communities in which it works and has implemented preventative measures accordingly.